pipilacha/LFS261-example-voting-app/README.md

 [![Build Status](http://34.125.103.67:8080/buildStatus/icon?job=instavote%2Fworker-test&subject=worker-test )](http://34.125.103.67:8080/job/instavote/job/worker-test/)
 [![Build Status](http://34.125.103.67:8080/buildStatus/icon?job=instavote%2Fworker-build&subject=worker-build )](http://34.125.103.67:8080/job/instavote/job/worker-build/)

 Jenkins is runnind in a GCP VM instance.
-Has one node configured (GCP VM instance) and it does not run jobs on the primary node.
+Has one node configured (GCP VM instance) and it does not run jobs on the built-in node.

 ### CI
 Main branch is protected by two checks.